tomgrek/zincbase/README.md

 # XinKBase

-A state of the art knowledge base.
+XinKBase is a state of the art knowledge base.

+It combines symbolic logic (think expert systems), graph search, and the latest in neural networks.

 # Requirements